hapostgres/pg_auto_failover/docs/ref/pg_autoctl_drop_node.rst

   --hostname    drop the node with given hostname and pgport --pgport      drop the node with given hostname and pgport --destroy     also destroy Postgres database
+  --force       force dropping the node from the monitor

 Description
 -----------